LabVIEW-DCAF/Scan-Engine-Module/README.md

 ![scanengine.png](Documentation/ScanEngineSettings.png)

-The *Import from Project* button will prompt you to open your project and will automatically load the IO Variables it can find in your project.
-The *Generate Tags* button will automatically create tags and map tags to the channels you have created.
-If you remove a module from your project and *Import from Project* DCAF will not automatically remove the channels created earlier.
+**Import from Project**: This button will prompt the user to open a project and will automatically load all IO Variables it can find in the project (this includes all shared variables within the project).

+**Generate Tags**: Automatically creates tags and map tags to existing channels.
+If you remove a module from your project, the *Import from Project* button will not automatically remove the channels created earlier.
 You must manually remove those channels.

-The Scan Period control lets you configure the execution period of Scan Engine.
+**Scan Period**: Lets user configure the execution period of Scan Engine.
 To Synchronize the DCAF engine with this period, select the *Synchronize to Scan Engine* or *Use Module Timing Source* options in the engine configuration.

-The Discover Channels checkbox will automatically create I/O channels for additional C-Series  I/O that is discovered at run time.
+**Discover Channels**: Selecting this checkbox will automatically create I/O channels for additional C-Series  I/O that is discovered at run time.
 This is useful for some modules such as the TDMS module that can automatically log tags that it discovers.

-You can also manually add IO Variables using the *+* button.
-You can delete channels using the *-* button.
-Use the gear button to edit a channel.
+You can also manually add IO Variables using the *+* button, delete channels using the *-* button, and use the gear button to edit a channel.
 When adding or editing a channel, the screen below will be presented:

 ![scanconfig.png](Documentation/ConfigureChannel.png)